Nioxin Review: Can Shampoo Really Thicken Hair?

 Nioxin Hair Regrowth Treatment for men contains a concentration of 5% minoxidil, while Nioxin Hair Regrowth Treatment for women contains a concentration of 2% minoxidil.

-An extensive medical review of minoxidil for hair regrowth concluded that the compound provides “remarkable benefits.”
+An extensive medical review on minoxidil for hair regrowth concluded that the compound provides “remarkable benefits.”
 It can improve both hair growth and hair density when applied daily over a long enough duration.

-While we do consider Nioxin’s hair regrowth treatments likely to be effective, we wouldn’t recommend them for cost reasons.
+While we do consider Nioxin’s hair regrowth treatments likely to be effective, we don't currently recommend them for cost reasons.

-At the time of writing this article, a one-month supply of Nioxin Hair Regrowth Treatment for men (5% minoxidil concentration) costs $34.19.
+At the time of writing this article, a one-month supply of Nioxin Hair Regrowth Treatment for women (5% minoxidil concentration) costs $35.98 at Ulta.

 Dermatologist Reviews Nioxin

-One of the most popular YouTube reviews of Nioxin is published by a dermatologist named Dr Dray.
-The video has over 130,000 views and she shares her take on whether or not Nioxin products are worth the money:
+One of the most popular YouTube reviews of Nioxin is from a dermatologist named Dr Dray with over 130,000 views:

-Glycerin is another good choice for a scalp relief product, as this compound is proven to have a number of positive effects on skin, such as optimized skin hydration and skin barrier function.
-The linked research paper details how glycerin also has an antimicrobial effect, which is relevant given that many scalp conditions like dandruff are bacterial or fungal in nature.
+Glycerin is proven to have a number of positive effects on skin, such as optimized skin hydration and skin barrier function.

 Fragrance is included, and a medical review on fragranced consumer products found that they are a risk to consumer health, and found that there is a lack of safety testing data on some of the compounds used to make fragrance.